 Simon Chair in Political Economy

-The William E. Simon Chair in Political Economy leads the Center’s work on global economic growth, governance, and statecraft, with a particular focus on the dynamic Asia-Pacific region.
-Under the direction of Matthew P. Goodman, the Chair explores a broad range of international economic policy questions, covering macroeconomics and finance, trade and investment, competitiveness, and resource issues.
-It also examines issues, actors, and institutions in global economic governance, including the role of the G-20, institution building in the Asia Pacific, and evolving international economic rules and norms.
-And it looks at how governments craft foreign economic policy at a time when international relations are increasingly defined by the pursuit of economic might.
+The William E. Simon Chair in Political Economy leads the Center’s work on global economic growth, governance, and statecraft, with a focus on the dynamic Asia-Pacific region.
+Under the direction of Matthew P. Goodman, the Chair explores a broad range of international economic policy questions, covering macroeconomics and finance, trade and investment, development, and competitiveness.
+It also examines issues, actors, and institutions in global economic governance, including the role of the G20, institution building in the Asia Pacific, and evolving international economic rules and norms.
+And it looks at how governments craft foreign economic policy at a time when international relations are increasingly defined by the pursuit and use of economic power.

-The Simon Chair’s newsletter, Global Economics Monthly, highlights the role of economics in foreign policy and recent developments in international economic institutions, the Asia-Pacific region, and the global economy.
+The Simon Chair’s regular newsletter, highlighting the role of economics in foreign policy and recent developments in the global economy and international economic policy.

 A two-year research study to improve understanding of how the Chinese government makes and implements economic policy decisions, and to assess whether current policymakers have the ability to navigate the turbulent waters ahead.